 If a boy or girl displays one or more of the aforementioned signs of child Moebius syndrome, it is important to meet with a doctor.
 At this time, a doctor can evaluate a child and may provide a Moebius syndrome diagnosis.

-Meanwhile, for children who have received a Moebius syndrome diagnosis but continue to deal with persistent facial paralysis symptoms, Dr. Babak Azizzadeh offers treatment options.
+Meanwhile, for children diagnosed with Moebius syndrome, Dr. Babak Azizzadeh offers treatment options for persistent facial paralysis symptoms.
 Dr. Azizzadeh is an expert facial plastic and reconstructive surgeon with many years of industry experience, and he helps parents determine the best course of action to treat child Moebius syndrome.
 That way, parents can help their kids overcome the facial paralysis symptoms associated with Moebius syndrome.

 Children with Moebius syndrome sometimes require physical and speech therapy.
-These treatments help child Moebius syndrome patients improve their gross motor skills and coordination.
+These treatments help patients improve their gross motor skills and coordination.

 Surgery may also be used to treat child Moebius syndrome.
 For example, Dr. Azizzadeh may perform a microsurgical trigeminal-gracilis muscle transfer to help children dealing with Moebius syndrome.